 How is the Data Collected?

 We are going to explain the process on the example of LoRaWAN technology, which our devices and gateways are based on.

 So, the gateways get the data from the communication with sensors, which send it wirelessly using LoRa protocol.
 Gateway uses Ethernet and/or Cellular backhaul to communicate the information to the network server, and then it is transferred further on to the application and end-user.

 The Role of TEKTELIC in Reshaping Building Management

-TEKTELIC is committed to helping building managers reduce their environmental impact and improve the quality of life for their occupants based on automatically gathered data.
-Our sensors and gateways are the perfect solution for reshaping building control and will help facility managers save energy, conserve resources, and improve air quality.
+TEKTELIC, in turn, is committed to helping building managers reduce their environmental impact and improve the quality of life for their occupants based on automatically gathered data.
+So, our sensors and gateways are the perfect solution for reshaping building control and can help facility managers save energy, conserve resources, and improve air quality.
 That is why, don’t hesitate to get to oursales and support team with any questions and inquiries and create a sustainable space with us.

 To be informed about our latest news subscribe to our newsletter